 Aesthetics are important.
 Do you want to proudly show off your system to your neighbors?
 Or would you rather have the array in a discreet location hidden from street view?
 Those are considerations to consider when deciding on the placement of the system.
 StraightUp Solar offers a variety of panels and typically homeowners prefer an all-black option with a sleek appearance.
 StraightUp Solar also has an option to add a critter guard, snow guard, and array “skirt” to protect the array wiring from rodents, slow snow fall from the roof, and reduce visibility of the couple inches of gap between your roof and the solar panels.

 Planning the construction of a new building is both exciting and challenging.
 Let us help you!
-Please contact one of our knowledgeable Project Developers for consultation on your new construction project.
+Please reach out now for a free, no-obligation consultation on your new construction project.

 1 Zillow Economic Research – April 16, 2019